tigermursa/L2-Assignment-1/README.md

 The main thing is JavaScript got the errors in runtime but if we use TypeScript we can see the errors on development time, thats helps a lot to do bad coding and make errors, TypeScripts helps us to getting error in future so its really a time saver.
 Yea writing TypeScript is some time consuming but at the end its really worth.Because it's prevent doing silly errors to the developers.
-So we need to use TypeScript if we wanna be next level developer
+So we need to use TypeScript if we wanna be next level developer.

 So when companies work in large scale project they uses TypeScript for better code quality and maintainability.